 Animals To Watch Out For While Camping

 Newbie hikers and campers are always wary about wild animals attacking them in their sleep or when they’re most vulnerable.
 But the truth of the matter is that there are more people who lose their lives because of traffic accidents and violence than being attacked by a wild animal.
 Nonetheless, it is always better to be prepared especially if you’re venturing into an unknown area in the woods.
-And while having your trusted survival knife safely tucked in your pants can give you a certain sense of security and your massive camping tent providing you a temporary shield from unwelcome critters, it still pays to learn the different animals to watch out for while camping.
+And while having your trusted survival knife safely tucked in your hiking pants can give you a certain sense of security and your large camping tent providing you a temporary shield from unwelcome critters, it still pays to learn the different animals to watch out for while camping.

 These gigantic mammals are smart, fast, and possess very powerful paws that can literally snuff the life off of you.
 The funny thing is that as we encroach into their habitat, they’ve learned that we always carry food and they will do almost anything to get it.
 A survival knife may not help you fend off a bear attacking you for your food, but you can at least secure your foodstuffs with a nifty device called a bear canister.
+And make sure you have a bear spray handy as well.

 Unlike wolves, coyotes have never learned to fear us.
 Sadly, they always work in packs, too.
 They are especially attracted to their domesticated cousins particularly the Pomeranian.
 So, if you do go out camping with your Pomeranian pooch or any breed for that matter, make sure it is safe and secure from this pack.